travis-ci/docs-travis-ci-com/user/build-matrix.md

 If some rows in the build matrix are allowed to fail, the build won't be marked as finished until they have completed.

-To mark the build as finished as soon as possible, add `fast_finish: true` to the `matrix` section of your `.travis.yml` like this:
+To mark the build as finished as soon as possible, add `fast_finish: true` to the `jobs` section of your `.travis.yml` like this:

 ```yaml
 jobs: